Dr Larry W. McDaniel and Sara Olson review the issues related to insulin problems for student-athletes competing in sports.

-Almost all students in high school participate in some kind of sport or required physical activity classes, and need to know the necessities when taking care of diabetes while exercising.
+Almost all students in high school participate in some kind of sport or required physical activity classes and need to know the necessities when taking care of diabetes while exercising.
 Students with diabetes are more likely to have Type I diabetes.
 "Students with Type I Diabetes will have to receive exogenous insulin for the rest of their lives unless a cure is found."
-One of the most important health concerns for student athletes with diabetes is low blood sugar, or hypoglycemia.
+One of the most critical health concerns for student-athletes with diabetes is low blood sugar or hypoglycemia.
 Low blood sugar results from having too much insulin for the amount of glucose in the blood which may be caused by ingesting poor food choices or attempting to plan insulin adjustments related to physical activity.

-The segments of our population that exercises less than three times a week, has a high risk of developing type two diabetes.
+The segments of our population that exercise less than three times a week have a high risk of developing type two diabetes.
 People who do not exercise as children have a low chance of developing exercise habits as an adult.
 Parents who exercise may serve as a model for exercise and influence children to participate in physical activity.
-Knowledge related to symptoms of an insulin fluctuation is a crucial aspect for ones health and continued participation in physical activities.
+Knowledge related to symptoms of insulin fluctuation is a crucial aspect of one's health and continued participation in physical activities.
 (Wishnietsky 2004).

 The Symptoms of Diabetes

-Figure 1, designed by Lesley Kirkwood (Kirkwood et al. 2007), explains the effects of advice on dietary intake and/or physical activity on body composition, blood lipids and insulin resistance following a low-fat, sucrose-containing, high-carbohydrate, energy-restricted diet.
-All of these factors have a major importance to diabetes.
+Figure 1, designed by Lesley Kirkwood (Kirkwood et al. 2007), explains the effects of advice on dietary intake and/or physical activity on body composition, blood lipids, and insulin resistance following a low-fat, sucrose-containing, high-carbohydrate, energy-restricted diet.
+All of these factors have significant importance to diabetes.

 Controlling Blood Sugar Levels

 Fig. 2, designed by Julian Aucouturier (Aucouturier et al. 2008), includes the factors influencing the relative contribution of carbohydrate and fat to energy expenditure.
-There are factors that increase CHO and decrease fat contribution to energy expenditure.
-In addition to the factors that decrease CHO and increase fat contribution to energy expenditure having diabetes may cause a fluctuation in blood sugar percentages and could affect one's duration of exercise and diet.
+Some factors increase CHO and decrease fat contribution to energy expenditure.
+In addition to the factors that reduce CHO and increase fat contribution to energy expenditure, having diabetes may cause a fluctuation in blood sugar percentages.
+It could affect one's duration of exercise and diet.

 Managing Blood Sugar Problems

-Paying attention to ones feet is important, and in addition to wearing some type of medical identification.
+Paying attention to one's feet is essential and in addition to wearing some type of medical identification.
 Maintaining fluid balance is an important element in controlling diabetes.

-One of the keys related to diabetes control and physical activity is to make sure the bodies systems have adequate levels of fluid.
-Those with insulin problems must be able to control levels of fluid and insulin and develop an awareness fluctuating insulin levels.
+One of the keys related to diabetes control and physical activity is to make sure the body's systems have adequate levels of fluid.
+Those with insulin problems must be able to control levels of fluid and insulin and develop an awareness of fluctuating insulin level.
 Planning regular meals is a critical element in the process of managing blood sugar levels.
-According to Beaser & Hill (1995) ""meal planning consists of the proper balance of foods and nutrients that you need to maintain good health and manage your blood sugar levels."
+According to Beaser & Hill (1995), "meal planning consists of the proper balance of foods and nutrients that you need to maintain good health and manage your blood sugar levels."
 If meals are planned regularly and have nutritious value, maintaining blood sugar levels will be easier to control.
-Planning meals that are high in nutrition will hopefully eliminate a portion of fast food eating which is not healthy for those with diabetes.
+Planning meals that are high in nutrition will hopefully eliminate a portion of fast food eating, which is not healthy for those with diabetes.

-Beaser & Hill (1995) stated that by planning meals "It will also help you manage the level of fats or "lipids" in your blood, which are frequently too high in people with diabetes."
+Beaser & Hill (1995) stated that planning meals "will also help you manage the level of fats or "lipids" in your blood, which is frequently too high in people with diabetes."
 Becoming familiar with nutrition values for various types of foods may make it easier for some athletes to keep insulin levels normal.
-"Your meal plan will also take into consideration the timing of your meals in conjunction with your daily diabetes medications, goals you may have for weight loss and the types of foods you like or dislike."
-When all of these considerations are put together correctly and used efficiently insulin testing will be easier.
+"Your meal plan will also take into consideration the timing of your meals in conjunction with your daily diabetes medications, goals you may have for weight loss, and the types of foods you like or dislike."
+When all of these considerations are put together correctly and used efficiently, insulin testing will be easier.

 The model in Fig 3, designed by Carol Horowitz (Horowitz et al. 2008), represents individual factors that relate to your health.
-When looking into most of these factors, such as your nutrition, physical activity, education, social factors, and food marketing your chances at being diagnosed with diabetes are at a higher risk when not taking these factors into consideration.
+When looking into most of these factors, such as your nutrition, physical activity, education, social factors, and food marketing your chances of being diagnosed with diabetes are at a higher risk when considering these factors.

 Sherr & William (2008) also recognizes and shares ways where the insulin pump would be beneficial.